 = Initial product cost is less than $5

 = Initial product cost is between $6 and $50

 = Initial product cost is between $51 and $150

 = Initial product cost is $151 or more

 The Company behind Optimum Nutrition Gold Standard 100% Whey

 From the company website:

 Optimum Nutrition, Inc. (ON) is part of Glanbia, a leading international cheese and nutritional ingredients group.
 ON owns and operates two premium sports nutrition brands, Optimum Nutrition and American Body Building (A.B.B.).
 Together, these brands provide active adults around the world with a comprehensive line of powdered, bar, tablet, capsule and ready to drink products.

-Gold Standard 100% Whey was introduced by parent company Glanbia as a dietary aid in 1986 and doesn’t appear to contain artificial ingredients.
+Gold Standard, 100% Whey, was introduced by parent company Glanbia as a dietary aid in 1986 and didn’t appear to contain artificial ingredients.